Last update July 24

 - We are operating normal hours (9am-7pm Sun to Thu, 9am to 9pm Fri, Sat)

-- The Bare Bistro is open from 10am to 6pm for takeout and the patio is open for eat-in effective Friday June 19th.
-You can also eat your takeout on the picnic tables in the park.
+- The Bare Bistro indoor dining-room and patio are open for eat-in as well as for takeout.
 Alcohol is only allowed on the Bare Bistro patio or on your campsite/room/cabin as per provincial law.

-- Toilets in the campground are available effective June 19th but the showers inside the comfort station are closed as per government regulation 263/20.
+- Toilets in the campground is available as of June 19th but the showers inside the comfort station are closed.

 - If you make a reservation and we have to cancel it because of government restrictions, we will give you a full refund.
 If you cancel the reservation then our normal cancellation policy still applies.

-- Gatherings are now restricted to 10 people or less as of June 12
+- Gatherings are restricted to 10 people or less.

 - You should wash your hands frequently with soap and water.
 An alcohol-based sanitizer will be available in the office.